Allotment (gardening): Philippines

 In 2003, the first allotment garden of the Philippines was established in Cagayan de Oro, Northern Mindanao as part of a European Union funded project.
 Meanwhile, with the assistance of the German Embassy in Manila and several private donors from Germany, this number has grown to five self-sustaining gardens located in different urban areas of the city, enabling a total of 55 urban poor families the legal access to land for food production.
 Further four allotment gardens, two of them within the premises of public elementary schools are presently being set up for additional 36 families using the asset-based community development approach.
 Some of the gardeners belong to the poorest in the city, the garbage pickers of the city's landfill site.
 Aside from different vegetables, the gardeners grow also herbs and tropical fruits.
 In some gardens, small animals are kept and fish ponds are maintained to avail the gardeners of additional protein sources for the daily dietary needs.
-Each allotment garden has a compost heap where biodegradable wastes from the garden as well as from the neighboring households are converted into organic fertilizer, thus contributing to the integrated solid waste management program of the city.
+Each allotment garden has a compost heap where biodegradable wastes from the garden as well as from the neighboring households are converted into organic fertilizer, thus contributing to the integrated solid waste management programme of the city.
 Further, all gardens are equipped with so-called urine-diverting ecological sanitation toilets similar to practices in Danish allotment gardens described by Bregnhøj et al. (2003).

 Poland

-In Poland, allotment gardens date back to 1897 when Doctor Jan Jalkowski founded the 'Sun Baths' (Kąpiele słoneczne) community gardens and health area in Grudziądz.
+In Poland, allotment gardens date back to 1897 when Doctor Jan Jalkowski founded the 'Sun Baths' (Kąpiele słoneczne) community gardens and health area in Grudziądz, then part of the German Empire.
 The emergence of allotment gardens in Poland, similarly to the situation in other European countries, was linked to the industrialisation epoque.
 The creation of the allotments was treated as a response to food and health problems of a growing number of rural population migrating into cities.
 Former peasants were encouraged to reproduce their rural subsistence patterns in a new environment to increase social stability through additional food provision, creation of green spaces, and exercise.
 The organisers opted that the gardens should first and foremost meet the needs of the poorest.